 Philip Dawson is a lawyer and public policy adviser specializing in the governance of digital technologies and AI.
-Currently serving as head of policy at Armilla AI, he has held senior roles at a United Nations agency, in government, and at an AI software firm and has worked with international organizations, academic research institutes, nonprofits, and private companies as an independent adviser on a range of AI policy issues.
+Currently serving as head of AI policy at Armilla AI, he has held senior roles at a United Nations agency, in government, and at an AI software firm and has worked with international organizations, academic research institutes, nonprofits, and private companies as an independent adviser on a range of AI policy issues.
 Dawson is a leader in national data and AI standards efforts in Canada and a member of the U.N.
 Global Pulse Expert Group on the Governance of Data and AI.
 He has degrees from the London School of Economics and McGill.

 |Mature RAI programs minimize AI system failures.
 Neither agree nor disagree||“RAI programs have the potential to minimize AI system failures.
 While organizations have begun investing in RAI policies, procedures, and training, a large gap persists around the testing frameworks and tools needed to provide deeper insights into model quality, performance, and risk.
 A superficial approach to AI testing has meant that a large proportion of today’s AI projects either fail in development or risk contributing to real-world harms after they are released.
 To reduce failures, mature RAI programs must take a comprehensive approach to AI testing and validation.”|